 OE provides leadership, collaboration and support, to establish pathways to partnership for citizens, organizations and business seeking assistance, non-credit education or professional development.
 OE emphasizes public engagement and collaboration to address the state’s most pressing issues, such as workforce development and readiness, k-12 education, environmental sustainability and healthcare.

-K-12 Engagement Council
+K-12 Engagement Project

 Every child deserves an education that allows the opportunity to achieve their dreams.
 UNH see the need for developing a "multiple pathways" approach that recognizes the diversity of student interests and abilities.